 Prednisone is a corticosteroid that doctors prescribe for some people with ulcerative colitis (UC).
-It has significantly improved outcomes for people with UC, but it can cause severe side effects.
+It has significantly improved outcomes for those with UC, but it can cause severe side effects.
 Doctors usually only recommend using it during flares.

 Prednisone is one of several corticosteroid medications that people can take orally or by inhalation or injection.
 Corticosteroids reduce the body’s immune response and help lower acute inflammation in the body.

-The possible side effects of prednisone and other corticosteroids can
+The possible side effects of prednisone and other corticosteroids

 - slow healing, for example, of bruises and cuts

 - mood changes

 - swelling in the arms, face, legs, hands, or feet